 The Library continues to experience a staffing shortage that cuts across all areas of the Library.
-The number of filled positions has reached an eighteen-year low with 38.4 percent of our 198 authorized positions currently vacant.
-Approximately 15 percent of our staff are eligible for unreduced retirement and 39% of the current full-time staff can elect to retire with a reduced retirement benefit.
+Currently 38 percent of our 198 authorized positions are vacant.
+Approximately 24 percent of our staff are eligible for unreduced retirement and 36% of the current full-time staff can elect to retire with a reduced retirement benefit.
 Our vacant positions combined with potential retirements over the next five years in our professional librarian and public service areas, presents a serious challenge for transference of institutional knowledge.
+Plus external salary pressures, especially in Information Technology, are making it increasingly difficult to retain talented staff without additional funding for necessary salary adjustments.

 The agency also continues to face challenges with skill gaps, training budgets and meeting the needs of the citizens of the Commonwealth.
-In addition, federal funds (from the Library services and Technology Act (LSTA) administered by the Institute for Museum and Library Services (IMLS)) appear to be in jeopardy due to recent budget proposals at the federal level.
+In addition, federal funds (from the Library Services and Technology Act (LSTA) administered by the Institute for Museum and Library Services (IMLS)) appear to be in jeopardy due to budget proposals at the federal level.
 This LSTA funding currently supports the salaries of 18 full-time equivalent positions, including almost half of the Information Technology Division.
-The loss or significant reduction of these funds (currently \$3.7 million annually) would be devastating to the Library of Virginia, as well as to our constituents, and to public libraries throughout the state and all citizens using their services.
+The loss or significant reduction of these funds (currently \$3.9 million annually) would be devastating to the Library of Virginia, as well as to our constituents, and to public libraries throughout the state and all citizens using their services.